viam-soleng/viam-remote-control/README.md

 # Viamlabs - Remote Control

+> [!NOTE]
+> Turtlebot runs on a different port -> 8081
+> probably have to change SSL settings for local connect

 A demo application using the Viam Flutter SDK to connect to a robot and provide remote control capabilities such as moving the base while monitoring the environment through the camera.

 ![Flutter App Screenshot](./media/viamlabs-remote-control.jpeg)